Dyrham Park roof project 2015/16

 Inspired by our colleagues down at Castle Drogo in Devon and Croome in Worcestershire who’d opened a scaffold viewing platform and sky café, we turned our attention to a scaffold walkway – a solid platform which you could circumnavigate the building on.

 We were keen not to exclude people on the grounds of health, mobility, age, height and family situation (parents with little ones) which meant installing a lift into the scaffold structure.

 From May until Dec 2015, anyone not afraid of heights was able to go up on the fully accessible rooftop walkway on the scaffolding around the house and watch the builders stripping 46 tonnes of lead and 8,000 Welsh slates from the roof, before repairing and rebuilding it.

 The solid walkway, which was 230 metres long, was all on one level and gives great views of the split level roof.
-There were two large 7.5 metre viewing platforms looking out over the ancient deer park and the formal West garden with its picturesque ponds and Perry pear orchard.
+There were two large 7.5 metre viewing platforms looking out over the ancient parkland and the formal West garden with its picturesque ponds and Perry pear orchard.
 On a clear day, you could see across to Bristol and beyond.